inviwo/inviwo/docs/markdown/DevGuide_BuildProcessor.md

 An easy example can be found in `src/core/algorithm/boundingbox.cpp` in `mat4 boundingBox(const Mesh)`, where the meshes vertex buffer is accessed through `dispatch()` to compute an axis aligned bounding box.

 #### Accessing OpenGL textures
-If you have a volume and need to access it directly through the OpenGL api, this is how you can get the texture ID from a `Volume`:
+If you have a volume and need to access it directly through the OpenGL API, this is how you can get the texture ID from a `Volume`:

 ```
 auto volume = volumeInport.getData();